Malware and Stalkerware Pandemic

 You’ll be glad to hear that as of now, spyware is prohibited by most major app stores (including Apple’s and Google’s), though as mentioned, many examples of this type of software are marketed as ‘security’ products.

-Earlier this month, the American Federal Trade Commission (FTC) announced that one specific company has been barred from selling its monitoring product, unless they take action to ensure their apps are used only for legitimate purposes.
+Earlier this month, the American Federal Trade Commission (FTC) announced that has been barred from selling its monitoring product, unless they take action to ensure their apps are used only for legitimate purposes.
 How they would do so, remains unclear.

 “You are solely responsible for how you use the software, & for complying with all relevant laws”